Our Lady of Manaoag: Feasts

 The primary feast of Our Lady of Manaoag is on the third Wednesday of Easter.
-The peaks of the pilgrimages are during the Lenten and Easter seasons, the month of May, and the month of October - the month of The Holy Rosary - where the universal feast day of Our Lady of The Holy Rosary is celebrated every first Sunday of October.
+The peaks of the pilgrimages are during the Lenten and Easter seasons, the month of May, and the month of October — the rosary-month – where the Feast Our Lady of Rosary is celebrated.
 There is a procession after the afternoon Mass on these occasions.

 Services

-Thousands converge on Saturdays and Sundays to pray for their intentions, hear Mass, pray the Rosary, offer flowers, light candles, buy religious articles, have religious articles or vehicles blessed, get holy water, and join in the daily and seasonal activities.
+Thousands converge on Saturdays and Sundays to pray for their intentions, attend Holy Mass, pray the Rosary, offer flowers, light candles, purchase religious articles, have religious articles or vehicles blessed, get holy water, and join in the daily and seasonal activities.
 The blessings of religious articles and vehicles are performed at the back of the church grounds after every Mass, while holy water is also dispensed there for free to those with containers.

 The short dawn procession and Scriptural Rosary every first Saturday before the 5 a.m.
 Mass is well-attended by regular pilgrims mostly from Metro Manila and from Regions I (Ilocos), II (Cagayan Valley), and III (Central Luzon).
 These first Saturday rites are pursuant to the Communion of Reparation on the First Saturdays requested by the Virgin Mary in her third apparition at Fátima on 13 July 1917 for the preservation of world peace.

-Any of the Masses in the regular schedule may be offered for personal petitions and thanksgiving.
+Any of the Holy Masses in the regular schedule may be offered for personal petitions and thanksgiving.
 The 7 a.m.
-Masses on Fridays (except on Good Friday) may be offered for the soul in Purgatory of a dearly departed.
+Masses on Fridays (except on Good Friday) may be offered for the repose of the Souls in Purgatory.
 These may be done through the parish office at the right side of the main entrance of the church; at the Shrine Museum; or at the back of the church beside the religious store at the entrance of the Candle Gallery.
 Mass offerings and donations may be offered also through its website.